 Adobe tracks more than a trillion visits to retail sites in the United States.
-During the 2025 shopping season, traffic referred by AI jumped 693% year-on-year.
+During the 2025 holiday shopping season, AI-referred traffic jumped 693% year-over-year.

-More important than volume is the fact that the conversion behavior changed completely.
+More important than volume is the fact that conversion behavior has completely changed.
 In January 2025, visitors arriving from ChatGPT converted 49% worse than other sources.
 By October, they converted 16% better.
-During the shopping season, traffic from AI converted 31% better than traditional sources.
+During the shopping season, AI traffic converted 31% better than traditional sources.

 Salesforce reports that AI influenced 17% of orders during Thanksgiving weekend 2025.
-That's $13.5 billion in sales.
-From zero to 17% of all holiday orders in one year.
+That’s $13.5 billion in sales.
+From zero to 17% of all holiday orders in a single year.

-If your ecommerce strategy continues to optimize only for Google, you're ignoring a channel that's already generating higher conversions.
+If your ecommerce strategy continues to optimize only for Google, you are ignoring a channel that is already generating superior conversions.

 And now AIs are transforming into agentic shopping assistants

-Microsoft released Copilot Checkout.
+Microsoft launched Copilot Checkout.
 Google launched Universal Commerce Protocol.
 OpenAI added native checkout in ChatGPT.

 The payment infrastructure works.
-If someone finds your product in an AI agent, they can complete the purchase without leaving the chat.
-That's already been resolved.
+If someone finds your product through an AI agent, they can complete the purchase without leaving the chat.
+That is already solved.

 Being integrated with Shopify or having checkout enabled is table stakes.
-It assures you that you are not left out.
+It ensures you aren't excluded.
 But it doesn't generate discovery.
 And discovery is where you win or lose.

 Traditional SEO for ecommerce hasn't disappeared.
 It remains critical.